Online size Ramsey numbers: Odd cycles vs connected graphs: Proof of Theorem

 \section{Proof of Theorem \ref{oddcon}}

 Let $n,m\in\N$.
 Consider the following auxiliary game $\cG(n,m)$.
-In every round Builder chooses a previously not selected edge from $K_\N$ and Painter colours it red or blue.
-The game ends if after a move of Painter there is a coloured cycle with an odd number of red edges or there exists a coloured connected graph $H$ with a red-bipartition $(V_1,V_2)$ such that for some $i\in \{1,2\}$ we have $|V_i|\ge n$ and $|E[V_i]|\ge m$.
-Builder's tries to finish the game as soon as possible, while the goal of Painter is opposite.
+In every round Builder chooses a previously unselected edge from $K_\N$ and Painter colours it red or blue.
+The game ends if after a move of Painter there is a coloured cycle with an odd number of red edges or there exists a coloured connected graph $H$ with a red-bipartition $(V_1, V_2)$ such that for some $i\in \{1,2\}$ we have $|V_i|\ge n$ and $|E[V_i]|\ge m$.
+Builder tries to finish the game as soon as possible, while the goal of Painter is the opposite.
 Let $\rr_{\cG(n,m)}$ be the minimum number of rounds in the game $\cG(n,m)$ provided both players play optimally.